Image: Flickr / hey tiffany!

 Meanwhile, thousands of kilometres away from campus discourse, hundreds of thousands of Lebanese pupils were forced to put their education on hold as schools were converted into shelters for the displaced.
 In Gaza, there was no class of 2024; every university in the strip had been bombed by Israel by just the hundredth day of the onslaught.

 “Education is a human right.
-We’re seeing these kids not being able to exercise one of their human rights,” she says, her law studies particularly evident here.
-Angel’s advice to fellow students is simple but powerful: “Even if [you] don’t do a lot, talk about it, spread awareness on social media.
-Have a discussion about this – keep these children in mind.”
+We’re seeing these kids not being able to exercise one of their human rights,” she posits, her law studies particularly evident here.
+Angel’s advice to fellow students is a simple but powerful contemplation of the ease of detaching oneself from the horrors of the conflict with Western comforts: “Even if don’t do a lot, talk about it, spread awareness on social media.
+Have a discussion about this – keep these children in mind,” she urges.

 It stands as a stark reminder of our responsibilities towards others, regardless of whether one feels intimidated by the arguable complexity of the political context

-Angel also reminds students to recognise their luck, acknowledging her own struggles with education.
-“Being grateful, being able to realise your privilege—it helps you cope with your own education,” she says.
+Angel also urges students to “realise their privilege,” acknowledging her own struggles.
+“Being grateful—it helps you cope with your own education,” she reflects.
 “I know education is hard, it also pushes you.
 Once I get educated, maybe I can do something in that area later on in life, to give back.”

-Her message serves as a more unique call for action, one that urges students to use their platforms to advocate for peace and to remember the children who are losing their futures to war.
-It stands as a stark reminder of our responsibilities towards others regardless of whether one feels intimidated by the arguable complexity of the political context.
+Her message serves as a more unique call to action, one that goes beyond choosing a side and urges all students to use their platforms to advocate for peace and to remember the children who are losing their futures to war.
+It stands as a stark reminder of our responsibilities towards others, regardless of whether one feels intimidated by the arguable complexity of the political context.

-The conversation then turned to the summer’s riots.
 Angel, now living in the Black Country, came to the UK from Lebanon as an asylum-seeker, so the events of the summer hit particularly close to home.
-“Over the summer, we witnessed violent riots threatening asylum seeker accommodation from the fallout of the Southport stabbings, what was it like witnessing that?”
-I ask.

-Perhaps most poignantly, despite the fear and confusion around her at the time, Angel’s instinct was to return to the tragic loss of innocent young lives in the stabbings, much like how she had earlier spoken about the devastating events in Lebanon and in Gaza.
-For Angel, our focus should always be on the impact of violence on the innocent in our society, particularly children.
+Perhaps most poignantly, despite the fear and confusion she experienced, Angel’s instinct was to return to the real tragedy: the loss of innocent young lives in the stabbings themselves.
+Much like when she spoke about Lebanon and Gaza, her focus remains on the human cost of violence.
 “They’re just kids.
 They should be at home doing their homework or playing outside,” she laments.

 Angel gives us a lesson in leading with empathy and thoughtfulness for all

-It is in this approach that Angel gives us a lesson in leading with empathy and thoughtfulness for all: for the Israelis waiting hundreds of days for the return of their kidnapped relatives; the Palestinians starving in tents outside dilapidated hospitals or the Lebanese mothers burying their baby monitors in gardens, fearing they could explode at any moment —“It’s for the children, at the end of the day”.
+It is in this approach, perhaps, that Angel gives us a lesson in leading with empathy and thoughtfulness for all: for the Israelis waiting hundreds of days for the return of their kidnapped relatives; the Palestinians starving in tents outside dilapidated hospitals and the Lebanese mothers burying their baby monitors in gardens, fearing they could explode at any moment.
+As she puts it, “It’s for the children, at the end of the day”.

 Comments